port-labs/port-docs/docs/integrations/github/introduction.md

 ## How does our GitHub App Work?

-In order to use the GitJub App all you need to do is include a `port.yml` file in your code repositories, or multiple `port.yml` files in your Monorepo.
+In order to use the GitHub App all you need to do is include a `port.yml` file in your code repositories, or multiple `port.yml` files in your Monorepo.

 The `port.yml` file format is very similar to a standard [Port Entity](../../platform-overview/port-components/entity.md#), here is an example: